HITECHCRIME/HC_REL01_TRIBE/README.md

 to conquer flaws
 ```
 - which in the end turns out to be beneficial to the initially unaware. mastery theme

+**FULL LYRICS TEXT**
 ```
-hitech crime (electronic voice, glitch, GLADOS style but with darkness) *whistling wind, some electronic noises of the street, like buzzing electricity from neons*
+hitech crime (electronic voice, glitch,
+GLADOS style but with darkness)
+*whistling wind, some electronic noises of the street, like buzzing electricity from neons*

 "learned a lesson, your turn"